Introduction

 Detailed explanation of the flat resale process in Kolkata (2026)

-If you’re doing your first resale purchase, don’t try to “learn on registration day”.
-Spend one evening organizing the file and confirming signers.
+If this is your first resale purchase, don’t learn everything on registration day.
+Spend one evening organizing the file and confirming who will sign.

 Step 1: Before token money, confirm the basics

-Token money should come after clarity, not before it.
-Before you pay anything meaningful, confirm these points in writing (even a short WhatsApp summary is better than assumptions).
+In a Kolkata resale, token money is not the “start” of the deal.
+It’s a small hold amount you pay after the basics are confirmed.
+Before you pay anything meaningful, write down these points (even a short WhatsApp summary is better than assumptions).

 If you hear “the other owner will come later” or “NOC is almost done,” pause and ask for proof with a date.
-In Kolkata, most resale delays are simple coordination problems disguised as “small pending work”.
+In Kolkata, many delays are simple coordination problems dressed up as “small pending work”.

 Step 2: Do a document and title check